speterlin/smartxchange/README.md

 * Recaptcha to protect against spam and abuse

-* Delayed Job and Sendgrid for sending and tracking emails
+* Delayed_job_active_record and Sendgrid-ruby for sending and tracking emails

 * Opengraph Parser for displaying link images and Rails_autolink for recognizing links in text